CEMeNT-PSAAP/CEMeNT-PSAAP.github.io/_members/joanna_morgan.md

 author: Joanna Morgan

 ---

+## Education

+* Ph.D.
+Mechanical Engineering, Oregon State University, 2025, In Progress
+* M.S.
+Mechanical Engineering, Oregon State University, 2022
+* B.S.
+Mechanical Engineering, Oregon Institute of Technology, 2020

+## Biography

 At CEMeNT Joanna works on research to enable Python to run at Exascale using hardware code generating libraries.
+She is Dr. Niemeyer's lab (NRG) and is currently on a co/op at Advanced Micro Devices (AMD) where she is adding ROCm compute capabilities to MC/DC.
+She also works in researching novel deterministic dynamic transport methods for GPU applications.

+She has previously worked at Los Alamos National Lab on adding delta tracking to a production Monte Carlo neutron transport code MCATK and researched novel variance reduction techniques for MC TRT applications.
+Before joining the center Joanna had previously worked at Argonne and Thomas Jefferson National Labs on particle accelerator magnet analysis.

-She is Kyle Niemeyer's graduate research assistant and also manages this website (please email her if you spot any typos).
+Joanna also manages this website (please email her if you spot any typos).

 For more info see [her website](https://jpmorgan98.github.io/)

-## Education
-* BS, Mechanical Engineering, Oregon Institute of Technology, 2020
-* MS, Mechanical Engineering, Oregon State University, 2022
-* PhD, Mechanical Engineering, Oregon State University, 2025 (*In progroess*)

-## Internships
+## Research

-* Advanced Micro Devices (AMD), 2023: Extending MC/DC to AMD hardware
-* Los Alamos National Lab, 2022-2023: Adding delta tracking to production Monte Carlo codes (MCATK)
+* Open source development methods for heterogenous exaclass compute hardware
+* Acceleration and abstraction of Python for HPC applications
+* Transient deterministic iterative methods for GPUs
-* Los Alamos National Lab, 2021: Novel variance reduction methods for MC TRT
+* Variance reduction techniques for radiation transport
-* Argonne National Lab, 2019: x-y scanner magnet analysis for cancer radiotherapy particle accelerator
-* Thomas Jefferson National Accelerator Facility, 2018: Super-conducting quadrupole magnet analysis and optimization
+* Best practices for open source collaborative development